dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-commands.md

 ### Built-in commands

 Every job invocation automatically includes the [`dbt deps`](/reference/commands/deps) command, meaning you don't need to add it to the **Commands** list in your job settings.
-You will also notice every job will include a step to reclone your repository and connect to your data platform.
+You will also notice every job will include a run step to reclone your repository and connect to your data platform, which can affect your job status if these run steps aren't successful.

 **Job outcome** &mdash; During a job run, the built-in commands are "chained" together.
 This means if one of the run steps in the chain fails, then the next commands aren't executed, and the entire job fails with an "Error" job status.